Robert P. Henderson, Jr.

 rhenderson@rg175.com

-Background: Bob Henderson worked for 37 years at four schools in three different time zones, including both boarding and day schools, and schools of differing configurations, cultures and philosophies.
-In June of 2017, he retired as the head of school at Noble and Greenough School (Nobles), in Dedham, Massachusetts.
-During his seventeen years of leadership there, the school conceived and executed two strategic plans that resulted in the transformation of the physical plant, the development of innovative programming and curriculum, and significant advancement of the financial foundation of the institution, including execution of two capital campaigns that raised over $230 million.
+Background: Before joining RG175 as a consultant in 2017, Bob Henderson worked for thirty-seven years at schools in three different time zones, including both boarding and day schools, and schools of differing configurations, cultures, and philosophies.
+In June of 2017, he stepped down as the head of school at Noble and Greenough School (Nobles), in Dedham, Massachusetts.
+During his seventeen years of leadership there, the school conceived and executed two strategic plans that resulted in the transformation of the physical plant, the development of innovative programming and curriculum, dramatically enhanced focus on equity and inclusion, and significant advancement of the financial foundation of the institution, including execution of two capital campaigns that raised over $230 million.

 Prior to Nobles, Bob was headmaster of North Yarmouth Academy (NYA), a day school serving the Portland, Maine, area.
-During his tenure at NYA, he was responsible for restoring the stability of the school, as well as for restructuring the administration, mission and many of the basic elements of the school’s function.
-Earlier in his career Bob worked as a history teacher and administrator at schools in California and Hawaii.
+During his tenure at NYA, he was responsible for restoring the stability of the school, as well as for restructuring many of the basic elements of the school’s function.
+Bob began his career in education as a history teacher and administrator during 14 years at schools in California and Hawaii.

-Bob earned both his undergraduate and graduate degrees from Dartmouth College.
+Bob has led, consulted with, or served as a trustee for over 40 schools and non-profit educational foundations.
+He earned both his undergraduate and graduate degrees from Dartmouth College.